Features you want to consume but don't want to build yourself

 Next to showing your recordings in a single overview, we provide the capability to search for a particular event/recording more easily.
 For example, you can search for recordings within a specific time window, recordings generated by a specific Kerberos Agent, recordings which are marked as important, classified recordings such as pedestrians or animals, and more.

 Next to classifying and predicting objects, the model is also tracing the classified objects.
 By doing this we can label the recording with the object of interest.
+More information about the analytical capabilities of Kerberos Hub can be found on the analytics page.

 When a specific event occurred, a notification can be send to one or more channels.
 A user can compose an event by selecting one or more conditions.
 Once the event is triggered, a notification is sent to all the enabled channels.

-Kerberos Hub supports different types of alerts:
+Kerberos Hub supports different types of alerts: generic alerts (1st generation) and customer alerts (2nd generation).

 - Detections: send a notification if a recording was received from a specific Kerberos agent, within a time range, with a specific classification, etc.